 Green spring tonics are a time-honored tradition to encourage gentle liver and gall bladder renewal.
 Leafy greens, both wild and cultivated, are some of the most nutrient dense vegetables of all.
 In this post we'll discuss their nutritional and other health benefits.

 This is a time when we transition from winter hibernation to summer growth.
 Because we are part of the earth and its cycles, it's crucial to align with this seasonal change by strengthening digestion and immunity.
 Certain foods and culinary herbs are specifically indicated for supporting this transition.
-They tend to be ones that promote digestive and eliminative functions, or strengthen the immune and endocrine (hormonal) systems.
+They tend to be ones that promote digestive and eliminative functions (detox and cellular cleansing), or strengthen the immune and endocrine (hormonal) systems.

-In Traditional Chinese Five Element Theory (TCM), the flavor of spring is sour.
+In Traditional Chinese Medicine (TCM) Five Element Theory, the flavor of spring is sour.
 The sour flavor and the wood element influence the liver and gall bladder.
 Sour foods include vinegar, sauerkraut (and other lacto-fermented vegetables), lemon, quinoa and amaranth, turnips, greens, quinoa, fennel, and caraway seeds.
 Sourness has an astringent and consolidating effect in the body.
 It can control diarrhea and excess perspiration or help focus a scattered mind.
 Sour foods will help us simplify and align with spring.